The ballot issues for Election Day 2023 with the highest stakes across U.S. voting

 Ohio Issue 2: Marijuana legalization

-Ohioans are also voting Tuesday whether to legalize recreational use of marijuana — it's on the ballot as Issue 2.
+CBS News projected Tuesday night that Ohio's Issue 2, on legalizing recreational marijuana, will also pass.
+The issue allows adults over 21 to legally purchase, possess and grow marijuana for recreational use.

-If this passes, the new law would allow the sale and purchase of marijuana for personal or recreational use by adults 21 and older.
-Eligible adults would be able to purchase and possess up to 2.5 ounces of marijuana at a time, and sales would be taxed at 10%.
+The measure would allow eligible adults 21 and older to purchase and possess up to 2.5 ounces of marijuana at a time, and sales would be taxed at 10%.
 The measure would also allow Ohio residents to keep up to six cannabis plants.

-A vote against the measure would mean marijuana remains illegal in the state.
+A vote against the measure would mean marijuana would remain illegal in the state.

-Issue 2 only needs a majority of votes to pass, and if it does, it would go into effect 30 days after the election.
+Issue 2, if the final results verify Issue 2's passage, it would go into effect 30 days after the election.

 Colorado Proposition II: Excess nicotine taxes for preschools